mipartyka/Collection-Boxes-for-Fundrasing-Events/README.md

-Create an application for managing collection boxes during fundrising events for charity organiza- tions.
+## Create an application for managing collection boxes during fundrising events for charity organizations.

 # Functional requirements
 1. Every collection box should have a unique identifier.